 European

-Pape, a two-time Grammy Award winner, is celebrated for his unforgettable performances as King Marke in "Tristan und Isolde" and in the challenging title role of "Boris Godunov."
-His artistry and commanding stage presence continue to captivate audiences worldwide.
+For sixteen consecutive years, Pape has performed at least one role each season at the Metropolitan Opera, setting a remarkable standard of excellence.
+A two-time Grammy Award winner, he is particularly admired for his unforgettable portrayals of King Marke in "Tristan und Isolde" and the demanding title role in "Boris Godunov."
+His commanding stage presence and musical brilliance continue to inspire audiences worldwide.

 ClassicalTheatrical